kipmadden/sql-challenge/README.md

 ## Bonus (Optional)

-As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
-You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
-To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:
+As we examined the data, we were overcome with a creeping suspicion that the dataset is fake.
+We surmised that our boss handed us spurious data in order to test our data engineering skills since we were a new employee.
+To confirm our hunch, we decided to take the following steps to generate a visualization of the data, with which we will confront our boss:

 1. The SQL database was imported into Pandas using a .gitignore and a config.py file to store the username/password to connect to the database.